 NOTE: The driver's window auto reverse function is disabled when you continuously pull up the switch.

 Opening the Windows and Moonroof with the Remote Transmitter

-You can open all of the windows and the moonroof (if equipped) from the outside with the remote transmitter.
+You can open both windows and the moonroof (if equipped) from the outside with the remote transmitter.

 1. Press the UNLOCK button once to unlock the driver's door.